 Working more flexibly

 We've seen a lot of improvements over the years which has meant that the data we store is more secure and people can work more flexibly.
-We always need to balance the security and access controls of information with what users need to do their jobs.
-All while complying with information laws.
+We always need to balance the security and access controls of information with what users need to do their jobs - all while complying with information laws.

 Technology can make our lives easier and help us to work more efficiently, but the one thing that is difficult to change is human behaviour.
 It's usually the reason behind most information security breaches.
+Things like sending information to the wrong email recipient, not using the blind copy field when sending email to a large amount of recipients, not securing personal data, or having information stolen from a bag, car, when off the parliamentary estate or at home.

-The more we can do to help people understand how to manage parliamentary and personal data appropriately, the better.
+Educating staff is the most important aspect - the more we can do to help people understand how to manage parliamentary and personal data appropriately, the better.

 Parliamentary staff can get in touch with IRIS if they need advice on information rights and security.
 For help with GDPR, search on the intranet for more information and to access the online training course.